BlueJeansAndRain/NeedJS/README.md

     // cannot be found, if this option is true.
     allowUnresolved: false,

-    // Capture log messages from the Needy.Resolver.
-Defaults to ignoring log
-    // messages.
-Also used by the default Needy.Resolver instance.
-    log: function(message)
-    {
-        Do something with a log message.
-    },

     // Whether or not to print log messages to console.log.
 Defaults to not
     // using console.log.
     console: false,